Metalcore

-Metalcore is a broadly defined fusion genre combining elements of heavy metal and hardcore punk, originating in the 1990s United States and becoming popular in the 2000s.
-Metalcore typically has aggressive verses and melodic choruses, combined with slow, intense passages called breakdowns.
-Other defining traits are low-tuned, percussive guitar riffs, double bass drumming, and highly polished production.
-Vocalists typically switch between clean, melodic, emotional singing and roaring or screaming.
-Lyrics are often personal, introspective and emotive.
+Metalcore is a broadly defined music genre combining elements of heavy metal and hardcore punk, originating in the 1990s United States and becoming popular in the 2000s.
+Metalcore typically has aggressive verses and melodic choruses, together with slow, intense passages called breakdowns.
+Other defining traits are low-tuned, percussive guitar riffs, double bass drumming, and a highly produced sound.
+Vocalists typically switch between clean vocals (melodic, emotional singing) and harsh vocals (including shouting and screaming).
+Lyrics are often personal, inward-looking and emotive.
 It is debated whether metalcore is a subgenre of metal and hardcore, or a genre of its own.
+Many metalheads do not regard metalcore as a heavy metal subgenre, due to differences musically, vocally, lyrically and subculturally.

-In the late 1980s to early 1990s, pioneering bands were founded such as Integrity, Earth Crisis and Converge, whose hardcore punk-leaning style is sometimes referred to as metallic hardcore.
-These bands took influence from a range of styles and genres such as hardcore punk, thrash metal and death metal.
-During the decade, the genre diversified, with Converge, the Dillinger Escape Plan, Botch and Coalesce pioneering mathcore, while Overcast, Shadows Fall and Darkest Hour merged the genre with melodic death metal to create melodic metalcore.
+Metalcore grew out of hardcore in the late 1980s and early 1990s and was pioneered by bands such as Integrity, Earth Crisis and Converge, whose style is sometimes referred to as metallic hardcore.
+These bands combined hardcore with elements of thrash and groove metal.
+During the decade, the genre diversified, with Converge, the Dillinger Escape Plan, Botch and Coalesce pioneering mathcore, while Overcast, Shadows Fall and Darkest Hour merged metalcore with melodic death metal to create melodic metalcore.

 During the early 2000s, melodic metalcore bands such as Killswitch Engage, All That Remains, Trivium, As I Lay Dying, Atreyu, Bullet for My Valentine and Parkway Drive found mainstream popularity.
 In the subsequent years, the genre saw increased success through social networking on Myspace and internet memes such as crabcore.
 During this time, artists began to draw influence from a wide variety of sources, which led to genre cultivating a plethora of fusion genres including electronicore, deathcore, Nintendocore, progressive metalcore and nu metalcore.
-In the 2010s and through to the 2020s, the genre saw even greater commercial success, with albums by Bring Me the Horizon, Architects, Asking Alexandria, the Devil Wears Prada and Of Mice & Men penetrating the top 10 of international albums charts.
+In the 2010s and 2020s, the genre saw even greater commercial success and became the most popular style of heavy rock music, with albums by Bring Me the Horizon, Architects, Asking Alexandria, the Devil Wears Prada and Of Mice & Men entering the top 10 of international albums charts.